-One of our favourite times of the year is soon to be upon us: Halloween!
-Frighteningly filled with witches’ cackles, monster’s moans and terrifying treats – Halloween in Singapore is not to be missed.
+One of our favourite times of the year is almost upon us: Halloween!
+Frighteningly filled with witches’ cackles, monsters’ moans and terrifying treats – Halloween in Singapore is not to be missed.
 Start the spooky season by checking out all the Halloween goings-on in Singapore, and deck your home out in all kinds of spooky crafts.
-Then, once you’ve made your share of Halloween treats and got the kids suited and booted in some freaky Halloween costumes, there’s only one thing for it: trick or treating!
+Then, once you’ve made your share of Halloween treats and got the kids suited and booted in some freaky Halloween costumes, there’s only one thing for it: trick-or-treating!

 Now, all you need to know is how and where to score the best loot of Halloween candy.
 We’ve got all the info you need to make this Halloween one to remember, thanks to this handy guide to trick or treating in Singapore!

-- Select a ‘hood packed with low-rise condos and cluster houses.
-Mega-apartments are harder to traverse and Halloween-friendly homes could be floors apart.
+Select a ‘hood packed with low-rise condos and cluster houses.
+Mega-apartments are harder to traverse, and Halloween-friendly homes could be floors apart.
+Where can you go?
+Here are some places you don’t want to miss this Halloween:

-- Woodlands, Chip Bee Gardens and Opera Estate are well known as areas that welcome trick or treaters with open arms.
+- Woodlands, Chip Bee Gardens, and Opera Estate are well-known as areas that welcome trick-or-treaters from nearby ‘hoods – trick-or-treating usually happens on the Saturday before Halloween.

-- Ask at your child’s school (PTA) whether they have any events organised.
-Better yet, have a chat with other parents in the school yard.
+- Ask your child’s school (PTA) whether they have any events organised.
+Better yet, have a chat with other parents in the schoolyard.
 Some condos organise groups that you may be able to tag along with.

 - Start early, at around 6pm, to beat the crowds (and to grab a few treats before they run out!).
 Then you and your little zombies can be in bed by 9pm.